elastic/elasticsearch-net/docs/contents/elasticsearch-net/cluster-failover.md

 One of the major benefits of `Elasticsearch` is that it can handle dying and respawning  nodes.
 As long as enough nodes agree that the cluster is healthy, the cluster will continue to operate.
-`Elasticsearch.net` comes with builtin support to handle falling over to a different node when the requested node failed.
+`Elasticsearch.Net` comes with builtin support for handle falling over to a different node when the requested node failed.

 ## Configuring